When might I need an advocate?

-Advocare is independent of service providers and government.
-To maintain our independence it is not possible to recommend individual service providers.
+Advocare is independent of service providers and other service organisations.
+To maintain our independence, it is not possible to recommend individual service providers.

 Contact us on 1800 655 566 if you would like us to provide you with information to be aware of and questions to ask when choosing a service provider.

 Advocare does not provide mediation or family counselling services, however give us a call on 1800 655 566 and one of our experienced advocates can provide you with details of agencies who provide these services.